aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 Use the **CleanupOptions** property along with the [MailMergeCleanupOptions](https://apireference.aspose.com/words/java/com.aspose.words/MailMergeCleanupOptions) enumeration to set the removing option.
 Specify which items you want to remove by choosing the following options (you can combine more than one):

-* Remove empty paragraphs.
+* Remove empty paragraphs
-* Remove unused regions.
+* Remove unused regions
-* Remove unused fields.
+* Remove unused fields
-* Remove containing fields.
+* Remove containing fields
-* Remove static fields.
+* Remove static fields
-* Remove empty table rows.
+* Remove empty table rows

 You can consider a merge field as unmerged in one of the following conditions: